DevExpress-Examples/blazor-datagrid-external-search-panel/Readme.md

 # DataGrid for Blazor - How to implement an external Search Panel

 You can create a [filer row](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1.ShowFilterRow) in the Data Grid component.
-However, the filer row cannot be placed outside the component's boundaries.
-This example shows how to implement an external search panel that searches for the entered text in all columns.
+The filter row searches for the entered text in one column.
+If you wish to look for the entered text in all Data Grid's columns, implement an external search panel.

 ![External Search Panel](images/DataGrid.png)

-Place the Text Box component in the page markup.
-Implement the search function in the the Text Box's [TextChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTextBox.TextChanged) event.
+To achieve this, place the Text Box component in the page markup and implement the search function in the the Text Box's [TextChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTextBox.TextChanged) event.

 ## Files to Look At